The Child Thief: Synopsis

 Peter spends his time searching for new children to take back to Avalon.
 Always searching in the poorest neighborhoods, Peter only takes those children that are abused, forgotten, or, his personal favorite, runaways.
 Many children die in the Mist.
-Many more die fighting for their lives in Avalon, and Peter must go out seeking blood for Deviltree.
+Many more die fighting for their lives in Avalon, and Peter must go out seeking new blood candidates for Deviltree.

-Ulfgar, out of jealousy, leads the children of Deviltree into an ambush where many of them are killed and many more are captured by the Flesh Eaters.
-The Flesh Eaters are revealed to be a group of English Puritans who sailed to Avalon accidentally while en route to North America.
+Ulfgar, out of jealousy, leads the children of Deviltree into an ambush where many of them are killed and many more are captured by the Flesh Eaters (he then brainwashes one new recruit, self-serving Leroy to murder and further betray for him).
+The Flesh Eaters during this time are revealed to be a group of English Puritans who sailed to Avalon accidentally while en route to North America.
 They want to go home and believe that killing the Lady is their only way to do so.
 In reality she could dispel the mists and allow them to leave, but neither side trusts the other enough to try and communicate.

-After being tortured, some of the devils lead the Flesh Eaters to the Lady's hiding place and they kidnap her.
+After being tortured (during which one Devil, feral child Redbone due to his sustained injuries does not survive the process), some of the devils lead the Flesh Eaters to the Lady's hiding place and they kidnap her (on discovering Leroy's treachery Peter executes him as Leroy shows his true colors and cowardly tries to shift blame from himself).
 Avalon dissolves around them and everyone is swept to New York City.
 The Flesh Eaters are startled by their surroundings, some even believing themselves to have entered Heaven, and cause a panic among anyone who sees them, which leads them to kill several police officers who come to investigate them.

 The Flesh Eaters go to Central Park to execute the Lady, only for Peter and the remaining devils to attack in a desperate rescue attempt.
 During the battle, Ulfgar reappears and, having absorbed some of Avalon's remaining magic, has turned into some sort of monster.
-The Flesh Eaters and devils briefly join forces to defeat him.
+The Flesh Eaters and devils briefly join forces to defeat him during which almost all of them are slain by him.
 Ulfgar is killed and the Lady restores Avalon.
 Nick is mortally wounded during the battle and with his last breaths makes Peter swear to kill the gang living in his old house.

-The remaining devils head back to rebuild Avalon while Peter heads off to fulfill his promise.
+The remaining devils, now only one or two who are left out of the well over three dozen before, head back to rebuild Avalon while Peter heads off to fulfill his promise.